Graph power: Computational complexity

 The kth power of a graph with n vertices and m edges may be computed in time O(mn) by performing a breadth first search starting from each vertex to determine the distances to all other vertices, or slightly faster using more sophisticated algorithms.
 Alternatively, If A is an adjacency matrix for the graph, modified to have nonzero entries on its main diagonal, then the nonzero entries of A^{k} give the adjacency matrix of the kth power of the graph, from which it follows that constructing kth powers may be performed in an amount of time that is within a logarithmic factor of the time for matrix multiplication.

 The kth powers of trees can be recognized in time linear in the size of the input graph.

 Given a graph, deciding whether it is the square of another graph is NP-complete.

 Moreover, it is NP-complete to determine whether a graph is a kth power of another graph, for a given number k ≥ 2, or whether it is a kth power of a bipartite graph, for k > 2.

+In directed graphs

+For the square of directed graphs (or digraphs), each pair of vertices connected by a directed path of length two become connected by a path in the same direction of length one.
+Pairs of points directed to the same vertex, then, do not cause a connection between them in the square of a directed graph.

+The second neighborhood problem can be stated in terms of the square of a digraph, asking if there exists a vertex in every oriented graph whose degree increase by at least a factor of two when the graph is squared.